enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 # Recommended Address Option

-The Recommended Address option provides a mechanism for DHCPv6 servers to suggest one or more specific IPv6 addresses within an assigned prefix that host clients should use on the their interface.
+The Recommended Address option provides a mechanism for DHCPv6 servers to suggest one or more specific IPv6 addresses within an assigned prefix that host clients should use on their interface.

 ## Option Format